 Maths is one of the most important subjects studied by students at Ipswich School.
 We are a nine strong team of very experienced teachers

 devoted to sharing our enthusiasm for the subject as well as maximising the mathematical potential of our pupils.
 The approach is to make the subject interesting and enjoyable without sacrificing rigour.
-Extensive use is made of mathematical software and support clinics are held three times a week.
+Extensive use is made of mathematical software and support clinics are held twice a week.

 Maths also extends beyond the confines of the classroom through the following activities: UK Maths Challenges; Team Challenges; Inter-house

 Competitions; Departmental Maths Competitions; various Maths Trips, Cypher Club and Challenges.

 Pupils are put into sets for maths from November of Year 7.
 The syllabus gives pupils a thorough grounding of all the basic number work and algebra needed for confident progress in the subject.
 They also look at a more formal approach to probability, data, symmetry, area and volume, graphs, circles and Pythagoras’ Theorem.

 Middle School and IGCSE

 From Year 9, pupils embark upon the EDEXCEL IGCSE course.
 IGCSE is widely recognised as a better course than GCSE – it is more interesting and gives pupils a more solid foundation, which is especially important for those pupils that choose to study the subject at a more advanced level.

 “I have been very happy throughout the last two years, and I’ve always found you to be approachable, caring and helpful which has enabled me to grow in confidence.”
 Middle School pupil